 Takes text as value.
 Can store 128 characters.

-Logic Properties are created and edited using the panel on the left of the Logic Editor panel.
+Logic Properties are created and edited using the panel on the right (although it can be moved to the left with F5) of the Logic Bricks Editor panel.
 The top menu provides a list of the available property types.

 - Add Game Property button